Gibgezr/Blit3Dv3/README.md

 Current version 3.1

-Blit3D is under MIT license.
+Blit3D is under the extremely permissive MIT license.
 GLFW/GLM/GLEW/stb_image code all under their respective licenses: see copying.txt in appropriate directories (stb_image license is in the file stb_image.h).